propi/rdfrules/gui/README.md

 > main.bat   #for Windows
 ```

-In the "dist/bin" directory, there should be created a "workspace" directory where you can put datasets for analysis.
-Then, if you click on the "Load graph" or "Load dataset" operation, the content of the "workspace" directory is displayed and you can select datasets to be loaded.
+In the `/dist/bin` directory, there should be created a `workspace` directory where you can put datasets for analysis.
+Then, if you click on the "Load graph" or "Load dataset" operation, the content of the `workspace` directory is displayed and you can select datasets to be loaded.

 ### Option 3: Run RDFRules HTTP API + GUI in Docker